hiephamk/dakive-feedback/README.md

-## Public Building Room Feedback System
+## Indoor Air Quality Feedback System
 ### Overview
 #### This project is designed to assist public building managers in collecting and managing user feedback regarding the conditions of rooms within their buildings.
 By gathering real-time input from users, the system helps facility managers identify issues, optimize energy usage, and improve indoor air quality to create healthier and more comfortable environments.